Ferlab-Ste-Justine/kvm-zeppelin/README.md

 # About

-This terraform module will provision a zeppelin vm in openstack.
+This terraform module will provision a zeppelin vm in libvirt/kvm.

 The zeppelin server provisioned has the following characteristics:
 - It provisions executors in a kubernetes cluster